 2. Chile Is One of the Most Earthquake Prone Countries

-This region is characterized by intense volcanic and seismic activity.
 Consequently, the country experiences thousands of earthquakes annually, ranging from minor tremors to significant quakes.
+Only a few countries in the world have that many earthquakes.

 Over the years, Chile has developed a comprehensive seismic monitoring system, implemented strict building codes, and invested in resilient infrastructure to ensure the safety of the Chilean population.